UPGON/cenfind/README.md

 ### Repository / Source code

-Eventually, centrack will be living on PyPI and will be installed using `pip install centrack`.
+Eventually, cenfind will be living on PyPI and will be installed using `pip install cenfind`.
-However, currently, this method cannot be used as centrack is not publicly available.
+However, currently, this method cannot be used as cenfind is not publicly available.
-Therefore, it needs to be installed from the private GitHub repository (UPGON/centrack).
+Therefore, it needs to be installed from the private GitHub repository (UPGON/cenfind).

-Centrack relies on the private dependency spotipy, which cannot be downloaded via pip normally repository.
+cenfind relies on the private dependency spotipy, which cannot be downloaded via pip normally repository.
 Thus, follow the instructions below.

-This situation is temporary and in the near future spotipy will become a simple dependency of centrack.
+This situation is temporary and in the near future spotipy will become a simple dependency of cenfind.
-Next, when both centrack and spotipy will be publicly available, centrack will be downloadable directly from PyPI.
+Next, when both cenfind and spotipy will be publicly available, cenfind will be downloadable directly from PyPI.

 ## Installation

 !
-To isolate centrack from other projects, only run `pip install centrack` within a virtual environment.
+To isolate cenfind from other projects, only run `pip install cenfind` within a virtual environment.

 1. Install python via pyenv